KhunWin/Publication_Revision_Check_Program/README.md

 # Publication_Revision_Check_Program
-Checking unusual publication date and rev based on categories

-# This program is designed to reduce time of manual checking process to 80%.
-It cuts hours of work to minutes only.
+This program is designed to reduce time of manual checking process to 80%.
+It cuts hours of work to minutes only, checking unmatched publication date and revision number based on categories.

 # Two input files in CSV format
 1. client file